Barbara Windsor: EastEnders

-Later years
+Later life

 Windsor hosted two series of the BBC documentary Disaster Masters in 2005.

-Windsor provided the voice of the Dormouse in Walt Disney's live-action adaptation of Lewis Carroll's Alice in Wonderland (2010), directed by Tim Burton.
-Windsor appeared in the pantomime Dick Whittington at the Bristol Hippodrome over the Christmas/New Year period of 2010/2011.
+She provided the voice of the Dormouse in Walt Disney's live-action adaptation of Lewis Carroll's Alice in Wonderland (2010), directed by Tim Burton.
+Windsor starred in the pantomime Dick Whittington at the Bristol Hippodrome over the Christmas/New Year period of 2010/2011.
 In September 2010, it was announced that Windsor would be fronting a TV campaign for online bingo site Jackpotjoy as the Queen of Bingo.
 She appeared as herself in one episode of Come Fly with Me in January 2011.

 From 2011 onwards, she regularly did presenting work for BBC Radio 2 music and showbusiness history programmes, and also was a regular stand in for Elaine Paige on Elaine Paige on Sunday.
 She reprised her voice role of the Dormouse in the film Alice Through the Looking Glass (2016).

 In 2016, Windsor was invited to switch on the Blackpool Illuminations 57 years after her co-star in the film Too Hot to Handle, Jayne Mansfield, had performed the task during a break in filming.

 In May 2017, Windsor appeared in a cameo role as herself in BBC Television's biopic about her life, Babs, written by EastEnders scriptwriter Tony Jordan.
 It showed Windsor in the 1990s as she prepared to go on stage, and recalled events from her life, including her childhood, marriage to gangster Ronnie Knight, and her roles in the Carry On films.

 Personal life

 Windsor was married three times, and had no children.
+She was married to: